Speedify Free VPN Review (Updated 2021)

 Compatibility – Which devices can I use Speedify with?

 Currently, the service is compatible with all the leading platforms like Windows, Mac, Linux, Android, and iOS.
 But on the negative side, Speedify doesn’t currently support gaming consoles or even smart TVs, for that matter.
 This is not good considering that other VPNs at least offer router compatibility.
 It does, however, work on Firestick TVs, and you can read free VPN for Firestick reddit reviews for user experience.

 Speedify Windows App

 As for the user interface of the Windows app of Speedify, it really caught my eye.
 Everything is neatly laid and vividly mentioned within the application.
 The color scheme is also something I really like.
 The hues of pinks and blues really give Speedify a unique look.
 I also like how easy it is to switch between Speedify server locations.

 The interface of Speedify is split into two sections.
-The top part contains the Speedify toggle button along with both the cellular and Wi-Fi signal strengths and the bottom part graphically shows the speeds.
+The top part contains the Speedify toggle button and both the cellular and Wi-Fi signal strengths, and the bottom part graphically shows the speeds.
 The bottom part is also where you’ll be able to see the stats of your monthly and daily data consumption.

 Speedify Mac App

 As for macOS, Speedify also offers a pretty nice-looking app for it too.
 Similar to Windows, the macOS app also has a split-screen interface.
 It also boasts a clean UI with the same hues of pinks and blues.
 I like how the macOS client is.
 You’re literally not going to notice any sort of lags.

 For Android, Speedify offers a smooth, user-friendly, and easy-to-use application.
 It has a 4.0-star rating on Google Play Store and is super easy to use.
 I also love that the Android app offers nearly identical features that you can find in the Windows or the Mac app of Speedify.